The FRTOL Practical Test

 The candidate plays the role of a pilot who holds a flight crew licence, flying solo in a fully serviceable aircraft – with basic standard instruments, VHF aeronautical radio and transponder with altitude reporting.

-Results and Debriefing
+Result and Debriefing

-CAA Hot Topic Presentation
+UK CAA Hot Topic Presentation

-English Language Proficiency
+ICAO Language Proficiency

 Andrews’ Aviation is approved to assess the candidate’s English language proficiency for Level 6 only, where appropriate.
-Candidates unable to satisfactorily demonstrate Level 6 proficiency are required to attend a CAA approved English Language Assessment Centre.
+Candidates unable to satisfactorily demonstrate Level 6 proficiency are required to attend a CAA-approved English Language Assessment Centre.
 More information can be found here.